-These exemplary educators have demonstrated a commitment to sustainability, have a vision for a greener future, and serve as an example in their community.
-Congratulations to each of you!
+- Educators – Elementary (K-8), High School, or College who have demonstrated a commitment to sustainability, have a vision or idea for a greener future, and serve as an example in their community

 Aura has been exceptional in her commitment to her students.
 She has planted a school orchard, and has a class garden that she takes care of with her students.
 When the fruits and vegetables are big enough, they are available as a salad bar to the rest of the school!
 Many students eat the school lunches and they now have healthy choices because of the salad bar!
 Aura’s students are able to feel the accomplishment of helping to feed their fellow classmates.
 Aura leads by example, showing the kids how much better a healthy lifestyle is for themselves as well as the planet.